sbarissonmez/malformed-ARP-block/README.md

+# Malformed ARP Block

-Auto-detect and block malformed ARP requests coming from random sources and excessive ARP/GARP requests
+**Auto-detect and block malformed ARP requests coming from random sources and excessive ARP/GARP requests**

 The Python script allows a Nexus 7000 system to automatically detect if malformed ARP packets (length greater than 128 bytes) are hitting the control plane.
 Upon detection via deep packet inspection, the script creates a separate ARP access-list with the offending mac addresses.
 The "quarantine" access-list can be policed separately, allowing control plane protection.